alphagamer7/CryptoCrashWeb/README.md

 # MVC controller test issues
 - We followed this course and tried to add the test contollers but some of the test controllers dont work as expected. https://learn.microsoft.com/en-us/aspnet/core/mvc/controllers/testing?view=aspnetcore-7.0 The mock setup always throws an exception.
-Tried to find solutions on stackoverflow but none of them worked :/.
+Tried to find solutions on stackoverflow but none of them worked :/, we tried out best.

 # Screenshots